 In the 1960s while serving in the Legislature as the first consultant to the Assembly Committee on Water, he is credited with writing many influential water laws, including the Burns-Porter Act, which authorized the State Water Project.
 At a hearing Sept.
 14, 1960 at the state Capitol, he was introduced by Chairman Carley V. Porter, who said, “We have a new very able addition to our staff, Mr. Ron Robie who is now attached to our committee.
 He is one of the legislative interns and I feel his work will benefit the committee.”

-During his tenure the state endured the worst drought since the 1930s, water conservation became a new concept and three potential Delta solutions, including the Peripheral Canal, were on the table.
-In 1983 Brown appointed him to the Sacramento Municipal Court bench; he was elected to the Sacramento County Superior Court in 1986; and in 2002, Governor Gray Davis appointed him to his current position as associate justice.
+During his tenure the state endured in 1976-1977 the worst drought since the 1930s, water conservation became a new concept and three potential Delta solutions, including the Peripheral Canal, were on the table.
+In 1983 Brown appointed him to the Sacramento Municipal Court bench; he was elected to the Sacramento County Superior Court in 1986; and in 2002, Gov. Gray Davis appointed him to his current position as associate justice.

 Water’s renaissance man, he is a professor of environmental law and water law; a journalist who has written extensively on water policy; co-convener of “Dividing the Waters,” an educational project for water judges, masters and referees affiliated with the National Judicial College; and a longtime member of the Water Education Foundation Board of Directors.
-The State Water Project’s Thermalito Pumping-Generating Plant at Oroville was renamed in 2012 as the Ronald B. Robie Thermalito Pumping-Generating Plant in his honor.

 In 2012, the State Water Project’s Thermalito Pumping-Generating Plant at Oroville was renamed in his honor as the Ronald B. Robie Thermalito Pumping-Generating Plant.